grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 ## It is the scope of a behavior!

 The proper answer is: behavior!
 Each TDD Statement specifies a single behavior (on unit level it means a class behavior).
-I like how [Amir Kolsky and Scott Bain](http://www.sustainabletdd.com/) phrase it, by saying that each unit-level Statement should "introduce a behavioral distinction not existing before".
+I like how [Amir Kolsky and Scott Bain](http://www.sustainabletdd.com/) phrase it, by saying that each Statement should "introduce a behavioral distinction not existing before".

 Most of the time, I specify behaviors using the "GIVEN-WHEN-THEN" thinking framework.
 A behavior occurs in some kind of context and there are always some kind of results of that behavior.